mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-09-16-mix-with-me.md

 So if you're one of the lucky Paper creators to get an invite to Mix (or soon will be) feel free to join me in the Mix.
 If you've followed my [Mastering Paper by 53](/mastering-paper/) series of tutorials or [PaperFaces portraits](/paperfaces/) then you'll probably enjoy what I'm sharing.

-{% figure caption:"Examples of the types of content I’m sharing on Mix." class:"third" %}
+{% figure caption:"Examples of the types of content I’m sharing on Mix." class:"gallery-3-col" %}
 [![How to draw a face](/assets/images/paper-53-mix-faces.jpg)](https://mix.fiftythree.com/11098-Michael-Rose/42082) [![How to draw a mountainscape](/assets/images/paper-53-mix-mountain.jpg)](https://mix.fiftythree.com/11098-Michael-Rose/35882) [![The twins illustrated](/assets/images/paper-53-mix-twins.jpg)](https://mix.fiftythree.com/11098-Michael-Rose/42074)
 {% endfigure %}